 One of the few truly interesting TV shows of today is “Clarkson’s Farm”, of which I recently watched the third season.
+(A later watching of the fourth season is discussed more briefly towards the end.)

 A less obvious upside of the show is how it illustrates many political problems.
 Below, I will go into some of them.